-Looking for the best 55-inch TVs?
+The best 55-inch TVs deliver a big screen experience at a size that fits in most homes.
+Many people find that a 55-inch TV is a great fit for their circumstances without compromising their 4K smart TV experience.
 We've spent more than 100 hours reviewing dozens of TV models in the past year, and most of the best TVs out there come in a variety of sizes.
-Many people find, though, that the best 55-inch TVs are a great fit for their circumstances.

 According to our ‘what size TV should you buy’ guide, a 55-inch TV is well-suited for rooms where people are seated 4.6 feet from the TV, making this an ideal screen size for apartments, dorms and smaller homes.
-55-inch TVs also fit nicely in bedrooms.
+A 55-inch TV will also fit nicely in many bedrooms.
 If a 55-inch TV sounds just right for you, there are plenty of options available to choose from.

 - If size doesn't matter, check out the best TVs of the year

 - Still shopping?
 Our TV buying guide has the 9 things you need to know

 And we've got plenty of 55-inch sets to recommend.
 Whether you’re looking for a premium smart TV with incredible picture quality, an outdoor TV that can survive the basic elements, or a budget set that will save you a bundle, we've got advice backed up by hours of in-house lab testing and in-depth evaluation.